artemis15/sp/Medium Labs/Lab3.md

 ***Your form should look something like this.***  <br/><br/>
 ### Bonus:
 - Add a Link to Terms & Conditions and make them open up in a modal.
+That Terms & Conditions can live directly in the Widget HTML or you can try to use an Angular Template (Create the Modal HTML in the ng-template Related List on the Widget level and use that as the modal target).

 # Lab 3.2: Writing the Server Script